aoloe/cpp-introduction-to-programming/introduction-to-programming-with-cpp.md

 ## The standard output

 When you write a program, you always want it to tell something to the user.
-Most users expect a graphical user interface, but from a programmer's point of view, the simplest way to do so is by using the standard output:
+Most users expect a graphical user interface, often by creating a file or by filling a database.
+From a programmer's point of view, the simplest way to do so is by using the standard output:

 ```cpp
 #include <iostream>